 This article summarizes the Nevada crime of furnishing phones to state prisoners under NRS 212.165.
 Scroll down to read about what this offense entails, how to fight the charges, and possible punishments.

 It’s illegal in Nevada for a person to knowingly give … or attempt to give … a state prisoner a portable telecommunications device.
-The legal definition of a “portable telecommunications device” under Nevada law is an apparatus that can enable an offender to communicate with a person outside of the facility where he/she is incarcerated.
+The legal definition of a “portable telecommunications device” under Nevada law is an apparatus that can enable an offender to communicate with a person outside of the facility where they are incarcerated.
 Examples of such devices include:

 - a telephone (cellular or landline),